How to Make a Cat Feel Comfortable in a New Home

 Some would say a house is just not a home until a cat lives there.
-If you’re planning to bring home a kitty for the first time — or add to your purring pack — consider these tips for creating a paw-sitively cat-friendly house.
+If you’re planning to bring a cat home for the first time — or add to your purring pack — consider these tips for creating a paw-sitively cat-friendly house.

 Any time you adopt a new pet, it’s good to take his potential life span into consideration.
 A healthy cat can live an average of 15 years, so make sure you can commit to at least that much time.

 It’s important to support every cat’s right to prospurr, and that’s precisely where 9Lives® cat food can help.
 Our goal is to make sure every cat has access to the “4 Gs” of The Good Life: a good home, good health and good food at a good price.
 So, if you need help finding the best variety for your new feline friend, or even just want to brush up on your Eti-Cat, know that we’ve got your back — Morris included!

 See how fun and easy cat training can be.